 At the beginning of 2006, the first of some 77 million baby boomers in the United States turned 60.
-By 2030, one out of every five persons will be an older adult.
-This increase in the older adult population group will bring unprecedented demand for social workers to be trained in working with a diverse, aging population.
+By 2030, one out of every five people will become an older adult.
+This increase in the older adult population group will bring unprecedented demand for social workers to be trained in working with a diverse and aging population.
 Gerontology competent social workers are needed to be skilled clinicians and advocates to work with micro, mezzo, and macro systems to bring about change that will improve the quality of life for older adults.
-The field of gerontology offers excellent career opportunities in many clinical and administrative settings: hospitals, nursing facilities, family social services, and retirement communities.
+The field of gerontology offers excellent career opportunities in many clinical and administrative settings: hospitals, nursing facilities, family social services and retirement communities.

 - SWK 611 & SWK 651 (taken concurrently with field placement)

 - 2 approved Electives.
 The list of approved electives eligible for the certificate program may vary from year to year.
 All assignments in non-aging related electives must focus on older adults.